datacarpentry/OpenRefine-ecology-lesson/_episodes/01-getting-started.md

 - Some concepts such as clustering algorithms are quite complex, but OpenRefine makes it easy to introduce them, use them, and show their power.

-  >**Note:** You must export your modified dataset to a new file: OpenRefine does not save over the original source file.
-All changes are stored in the OpenRefine project.

 ## What is OpenRefine?

  - OpenRefine is a Java program that runs on your machine (not in the cloud): it is a desktop application that uses your web browser as a graphical interface.
 No internet connection is needed, and none of the data or commands you enter in OpenRefine are sent to a remote server.